 “Cain’t say that anymore.
 Jist gittin’ by wid the help’ o’ my friend, Vic.”

-He punched me in the arm to show he was pleased.
+He punches me on the arm to show he’s pleased.
 The joys of riding pussy.

 “Ya knows the legend o’ Alligator Alley, Jimmy?”
-Vic prompted our intrepid cub reporter.
+Vic prompts our intrepid cub reporter.